d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 When testing data we must first identify the null hypothesis.
 The null hypothesis is written about the parameter of interest, the true value of interest.

-9. Write out the parameter of interest.
+9. Write out the parameter of interest for this study.
 (Hint: the true proportion of....)

 \vspace{1in}